Gallardoguy/Anti-Derivative_Digital-Distortion/README.md

 I made a pedal that I'm very proud of.
 I think it looks amazing, and functions amazingly.
 Yeah, eye of the beholder, but I have a lot of fun using this pedal.
 Although I plan on having some people review it for me so I can get feedback.
 I do plan on selling this pedal eventually.
 I just need original art, and to actually label the jacks and knobs.
 There were some issues however.
 The first is clearance.
 The regulator and the Seed are a bit too tall.
 I remedied this by bending the regulator, but I can't do that for the Seed.
 I was planning on snipping the debugger header after final programming.
-I also want to put more room between the toggle switch and the pots.
-I was thinking about moving the switch 5mm down and the knobs 5mm up.
+I also want to put more room between the toggle  and the pots.
+I was thinking about moving the  5mm down and the knobs 5mm up.
 I also wanted to move the audio and power jacks over a bit because the PCB gets a little too close to the enclosure for comfort.
 Tolerance could stop the parts from mating correctly.
 I also forgot to make front holes a bit bigger to account for the thickness of the gloss.
 So thats another thing that needs to change.